Non et Sic: Don’ts and dos of Protestant Aquinas Scholarship

 Aquinas Among the Protestants, edited by Manfred Svensson and David VanDrunen

 This collection of essays, published by Wiley Blackwell, is a welcome addition to the ongoing scholarship concerning Thomas’ influence on Protestant theology.
-Along the way, it also provides a weighty and helpful correction to much of Oliphint’s work.
+It provides a weighty and helpful correction to much of Oliphint’s previously mentioned work.

 Let me note a few points of contrast between this work and the previous.
 In the introduction, Svensson and VanDrunen lament the Modern “Protestant anti-Thomism”: this kind of scholarship “fosters neither interesting polemics nor critical appreciation of Aquinas in Protestant circles” (1).
 Further, those who regard “Aquinas’s thought as hardly more than a superficially baptized Aristotelianism” have simply not owned up to the mass of scholarship on him in the twentieth century (6).
 Thankfully, Protestants have not always been guilty of this kind of scholarship: “There was a time, however, when Protestant theologians and philosophers read Aquinas’s work widely” (1).